-- ♦ Smart Growth Comprehensive Plans Sauk County adopted a multijurisdictional comprehensive plan November 2010.
+- Smart Growth Comprehensive Plans Sauk County adopted a multi-jurisdictional comprehensive plan November 2010.
 Consistent with state requirements, the plan includes the following nine elements:

-- ♦ Issues and opportunities
+- Issues and opportunities

-- ♦ Housing
+- Housing

 - Transportation

-- ♦ Utilities and Community Facilities
+- Utilities and Community Facilities

 - Agriculture, Natural and Cultural Resources

 - ♦ Economic Development

-- Intergovernmental Cooperation
+- ♦ Intergovernmental Cooperation

 - Land Use

-- Implementation
+- ◆ Implementation

 - Sauk County Hazards Analysis The Sauk County Emergency Management Office has completed, and regularly updates, the Sauk County Hazard Analysis.
 The hazard analysis identifies all of the likely natural and technical hazards that might or have occurred within the county.
 The hazard analysis has not generally examined in detail mitigation strategies for the identified hazards.

-- ♦ Sauk County Land and Water Resource Management Plan Most recently updated in 2017, this plan is designed to reduce soil erosion, protect water quality, and conserve the natural resources
+- ♦ Sauk County Land and Water Resource Management Plan Wisconsin law requires each county to have a land and water resource management plan that has been approved by the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP).
+The Land and Water Conservation Board reviews plans and recommends action to DATCP.
+Plans are approved for a 10-year period, with a review by the board in year 5.
+The county's current plan was updated in 2018 and is designed to reduce soil erosion, protect water quality, and conserve the natural resources.

 - Other Resources There have been a number of other plans and ordinances completed by Sauk County departments or municipalities, some of which were used as reference materials, including:

 - ♦ Shoreland Zoning Ordinance

-- ♦ Subdivision Ordinance
+- Subdivision Ordinance

-- ◆ Floodplain Ordinance
+- ♦ Floodplain Ordinance

 - State Hazard Mitigation Plan This plan was prepared by Wisconsin Emergency Management (WEM) and complies with the requirements of the Disaster Mitigation Act of 2000 at the state level.

 - Flood Insurance Study (FIS) This study was conducted by the Federal Emergency Management Agency for Sauk County and incorporated areas.
 The plan investigates the existence and severity of flood hazards in the geographic area of Sauk County.

-- Flooding Conditions at Clark Creek and Possible Mitigation This study was conducted by the Federal Emergency Management Agency and examined the Clark Creek area after the June 2008 flooding event.
+- ♦ Flooding Conditions at Clark Creek and Possible Mitigation This study was conducted by the Federal Emergency Management Agency and examined the Clark Creek area after the June 2008 flooding event.
 It describes what is at risk from Clark Creek floodwater, lists mitigation strategies suggested by local residents, and describes observations made by FEMA reconnaissance teams during various field visits.

-- Dam Failure Analysis, EAP, Operations, and Maintenance Plan for Dutch Hollow Lake Dam, La Valle, Wisconsin.
+- ◆ Dam Failure Analysis, EAP and Operations and Maintenance Plan for Dutch Hollow Lake Dam, La Valle, Wisconsin.
 This plan was prepared consistent with state requirements.

+- 2080 Flood Study A study was conducted by UW-Madison to analyze flooding along the Baraboo River.
+The study identified structures in the floodplain within the study area and estimated damage to those buildings, and how many residents would be temporarily displaced due to the flooding.
+Different scenarios were run to look at the long-term effects of a changing climate.
+Details have been incorporated into Chapter 5.
+The complete data set and support materials are available from the Sauk County Emergency Management Department.